mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 name:     Frostiva
 text:     **Forcefield**
-          Whenever this minion attacks or is attacked, summon a 3/3 Vespyr Night Howler nearby.
+          Whenever this minion attacks or is attacked, summon a 3⚔️/3❤️ Vespyr Night Howler nearby.

 name:     Luminous Charge
-text:     Summon five joined 0/1 Walls that deal 2 damage to nearby enemies when destroyed.
+text:     Summon five joined 0⚔️/1❤️ Walls that deal 2 damage to nearby enemies when destroyed.

 name:     Matron Elveiti
-text:     **Infiltrate**: All friendly minions on your opponent's starting side gain +1/+1 at the end of each turn.
+text:     **Infiltrate**: All friendly minions on your opponent's starting side gain +1⚔️/+1❤️ at the end of each turn.

 name:     Spirit of the Wild
 text:     Reactivate friendly minions on your opponent's starting side of the battlefield.

 name:     Aspect of the Mountains
-text:     Transform any minion into a 5/5 Seismic Elemental.
+text:     Transform any minion into a 5⚔️/5❤️ Seismic Elemental.
 Deal 5 damage to enemy minions around it.

 name:     Draugar Eyolith
-text:     While this is building or on the battlefield, enemy minions and Generals can only move 1 space.
+text:     **Build** (2)
-          **Build**:2
+          While this is building or on the battlefield, enemy minions and Generals can only move 1 space.

 name:     Draugar Lord
-text:     **Dying Wish**: Summon a 4/8 Ice Drake on this space.
+text:     **Dying Wish**: Summon a 4⚔️/8 Ice Drake on this space.

 name:     Echo Deliverant
 text:     Whenever you summon another Mech, summon a copy of it nearby.